Car Buying Strategies

 Not much has changed in the 2020 MINI Convertible since its inception.
 The upper-end model now comes with an eight-gear automatic transmission as standard.
 This also comes with paddle shifters to switch between standard driving and sport or ECO modes.

-Top 10 Reasons to Buy a 2020 MINI Convertible – The Pros
+Ten Reasons You May Like the 2020 MINI Convertible – The Pros

 1. It's Fun Driving a Legacy Vehicle